JCSS-PMC/PMC/part-02/thermal-actions.md

 | 19,3 | 3 |  |  |
 ```

-The altitude of the sun above the horizon {math}`h` may be determined as
+The altitude of the sun above the horizon $h$ may be determined as

 ```{math}
 :label: eq-thermal-actions-15